esphome/esphome-docs/components/esphome.rst

 Configuration variables:

 - **priority** (*Optional*, float): The priority to execute your custom initialization code.
 A higher value means a high priority and thus also your code being executed earlier.
-Please note this is an ESPhome-internal value and any change will not be marked as a breaking change.
+Please note this is an ESPHome-internal value and any change will not be marked as a breaking change.
 Defaults to ``-10``.
 Priorities (you can use any value between them too):

   - ``800.0``: This is where all hardware initialization of vital components is executed.
 For example setting switches